 The little black and white cottage where he lived is one of a circle of houses of all shapes and sizes that surround the church on its green.
 It proudly tells us that the learned and eloquent Baxter was here from 1640 to 1641.

 Hodnet Hall (TF9 3NN) was inherited by the father of Reginald Heber (1783-1826), the hymn writer and missionary bishop.
 He was born at Malpas, just across the border in Cheshire, where his father was vicar, but grew up at Hodnet.
 On leaving Oxford, Heber became rector here in 1807 and was active in writing, parish visiting and promoting church schools.
+The house is still owned by the Heber-Percy family, but the gardens are open to the public at selected times

 In 1823, Heber was appointed Bishop of Calcutta.
 He worked tirelessly to establish the church in India, visiting most parts of the subcontinent, but died of cholera only three years later.
 He is remembered as the author of many hymns, including the uplifting Holy, Holy, Holy and the now rather dated From Greenland's icy mountains.
 Heber's half-brother Richard was MP for Oxford University, a founder of the Athenaeum Club and a fanatical book collector.
 At his death he left eight libraries with a total of 147,000 books.

-St Luke's Church stands on an outcrop of red sandstone and is built of the same material.
+St Luke's Church (TF9 3LD) stands on an outcrop of red sandstone and is built of the same material.
 Three of the four men are remembered here.
 Reginald Heber has a medallion portrait in the Heber-Percy chapel, with an epitaph by Robert Southey.
 He is also commemorated by tiles in the chancel with the letters RH - a source of possible confusion as all men had the same initials.
 Richard Heber also has a memorial in the chapel.
 Sir Richard Hill is buried here and to the left of the door is a plaque which tells us that The character he most delighted in was that of a sinner saved by sovereign grace.

 The town has memories of two famous puritans - father and son - the preacher and scholar Philip Henry (1631-1696) and Bible commentator Matthew Henry (1662-1714).
 Henry senior lived and died at Broad Oak near Bronington, just across the Welsh border.